Hangover Cures Hit Social Media Just In Time For St. Patrick’s Day

 — Christina Link (@AilaLink) March 17, 2017

-Studies indicate that you can lessen your chances of that hangover or at least lessen the severity of a hangover by what alcoholic beverage you choose as your poison.
+Studies indicate that you can lesson your chances of that hangover or at least lesson the severity of a hangover by what alcoholic beverage you choose as your poison.
 Vodka and gin are two of the liquors that contain less congeners and these two liquors are associated with lowering the incidence of a hangover.
-Liquors that are higher in congeners, like whiskey, brandy, and red wine offer more of a risk of contracting a hangover.
-Of course if you overindulge in any alcoholic beverage, you are in line for a hangover, but responsible drinking could keep the next-day symptoms at a minimum.
+Liquors that are higher in congeners, like whiskey, brandy and red wine offer more of a risk of contracting a hangover.
+Of course if you over indulge in any alcoholic beverage you are in line for a hangover, but responsible drinking could keep the next day symptoms at a minimum.

-Enough of avoidance — chances are if you landed on this page you want a cure, and the time for avoidance of a hangover has long since passed.
+Enough of avoidance, chances are if you landed on this page you want a cure and the time for avoidance of a hangover has long since past.
 Back in 2013 the soda Sprite was deemed by science as the best hangover cure yet, which is documented in an article from the Huffington Post back from that time.

 It was a group of Chinese researchers from Sun Yat-Sen University in Guangzhou who made the claim that Sprite was a drink that had the most impact on a person’s metabolism after the effects of alcohol on their system.
 The researchers did this after looking at the different non-alcoholic beverages available today to see which drink impacted the activity of ADH and ALDH in your system.
 The alcohol that you drink metabolizes into ADH and ALDH which causes the symptoms of a hangover.